Tryouts

 VP of Scouting, Prep Baseball Report

-3 NCAA Division II World Series appearances
+4 NCAA Division II World Series appearances both as a player and a coach

 9 Division Championships